chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 (auxiliary streams) stored with each shared file.
 These procedures were later introduced in NFS version 4 {{RFC8881}}.

-As far as this author is aware, named attribute support was only ever implemented in Solaris, and the procedures here were strictly prototypes.
+As far as this editor is aware, named attribute support was only ever implemented in Solaris, and the procedures here were strictly prototypes.
 There is little to no public documentation beyond what can be found in the original